pts/insight-mininasm/README.txt

 shorthand for `jmp short') were repleaced with their expansions, because of the above restrictions on `%define'.

+Operator `==' in `%if' expressions was replaced with `-':

+* Example original:

+    %if SCR_WIDTH==80
+      ...A
+    %else
+      ...B
+    %endif

+* Replacement:

+    %if SCR_WIDTH-80  ; True if not equals.
+      ...B
+    %else
+      ...A
+    %endif

+* That was necessary because mininasm doesn't support comparison or logical operators in `%if' expressions.

+Default code when SCR_WIDTH has an unsupported value was removed.

 The remaining goal is to build the insight.com identical to the release.

 __END__